 Of course, they received threats and pressure from those who opposed the event.
 There was even a Google doc that was released trying to expose the panelists as bigots.
 Much of what was said in the doc was taken wildly out of context.
 It was clear that the end goal of these people was to have the event cancelled.
 The Center initially tweeted in defense of the event, saying they may not agree with certain views, but wouldn't oppose their right to say them.
 However, it was announced shortly afterwards the event was cancelled.

-I believe merely cancelling people and events gets us nowhere.
+However, I believe merely cancelling people and events gets us nowhere.
 Ignorant people will remain ignorant and become even angrier at what they already don't understand.
-It also comes across as a form of censorship and that's something I'm wholeheartedly against.
 It didn't take long, however, before Straka found a new venue for the event.
 However, the exact location wasn't revealed until twenty four hours prior to the event.

-My question to the speakers was why they felt people bought into this mentality.
+My question to the speakers was wondering why they felt people bought into this mentality.
 Blaire said it's because feeling sorry for yourself is easier.
 I can understand that.
-If something bad happens to you, it's oddly comforting to wallow in your misery.
+If something bad happens to you, it's oddly comforting to wallow in your own misery.
 It takes a lot of strength to stand up, empower yourself, and move forward.
-Having been a fan of Blaire's channel for a while, it was great to have her answer my question.
-I thanked her on my way out, posed for a selfie, and told her I was a fan.
-She was very sweet.

 All-in-all, I would say it was a very successful night.
 I thought the event was a great example of how every political conversation should be.
 Those who wanted to speak got a chance to do so.
 They weren't interrupted or disrespected.
 Everyone was civil to one another and differences of opinion weren't just welcomed, they were encouraged.
 Regardless of what your political views are, the #WalkAway LGBT Town Hall set an example for dialogue that we should all live by.